Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 • Hair ties

-What to Expect from an Island Hopping Tour in Palawan
+What to Expect On an Island Hopping Tour in Palawan

 Bangka boat leading Coron island hopping tours rests next to a boardwalk outside of Kayangan Lake.

-Most island hopping tours depart early in the morning.
+Most island hopping tours depart early in the morning (8am).
 Unless you have paid online in advance, payment will be in cash in PHP.

-If you want to have time for relaxation, it’s worth looking for tours with fewer stops (especially in El Nido or Coron) because they will spend more time at each destination rather than trying to fit in as many popular sites as possible into one day.
+If you want time to relax, it’s worth looking for tours with fewer stops (especially in El Nido or Coron) because they will spend more time at each destination rather than trying to fit in as many popular sites as possible into one day.

 You may be required to pay an additional entrance fee for sites in Palawan.
 This usually applies to the most popular tourist sites, especially those in El Nido and Coron.
 It goes towards sustainable tourism practices.